helios-base/soccerwindow2/README.md

 ```

 The default configuration of Autotools will set up to install the soccerwindow2
-components in the following location:
+components in `/usr/local/bin` for the executables.
-> /usr/local/bin        for the executables

 You may need administrator privilages to install soccerwindow2.
 In that case, type `sudo make install`.
-The necessary files will be installed under `/usr/local`.
-`/usr/local/bin/soccerwindow2` is an executable binary.
-`/usr/local/bin/sswindow2` is a sample start script to invoke soccerwindow2 as a soccer monitor.

 ## Uninstalling